isomerpages/nlb-biblioasia/_holding-area/The Making of the Causeway.md

 Tidal studies were carried out in 1917, and design features were incorporated to limit changes in the water level at the Causeway to control possible damage to its structure and surroundings, as well as to manage the strength of the currents passing through its lock to allow for safe navigation.[^10]

-A detailed plan of the Causeway’s construction site was prepared by Messrs Coode, Matthew, Fitzmaurice & Wilson in 1917, with recommendations to change the Causeway’s orientation.
+A detailed plan of the Causeway’s construction site was prepared by Messrs Coode, Matthew, Fitzmaurice &amp; Wilson in 1917, with recommendations to change the Causeway’s orientation.
 The proposed Causeway would be 3,465 ft long (1,056 m) from bank to bank, with a width of 60 ft (18 m) sufficient to carry two lines of metre-gauge railway tracks, a 26-foot-wide (8 m) roadway, with space reserved for the laying of water mains at a later date.

-The contract to construct the Causeway was awarded on 30 June 1919 to Messrs Topham, Jones & Railton Ltd. of London, a renowned engineering firm that had successfully carried out several major large-scale public projects in Singapore.
+The contract to construct the Causeway was awarded on 30 June 1919 to Messrs Topham, Jones &amp; Railton Ltd. of London, a renowned engineering firm that had successfully carried out several major large-scale public projects in Singapore.

 The company was behind the construction of two of colonial Singapore’s most important dockyards – King’s Dock at Keppel Harbour built in 1913, the largest dry dock in Asia, and the massive 24.5-acre Empire Dock at Tanjong Pagar Harbour completed in 1917, the largest wet dock in Singapore.
 The firm had also taken on major reconstruction work at the Tanjong Pagar wharves in 1917, to the commendation of the colonial government.[^11] It thus had on hand experienced engineers, workmen and the necessary tools and equipment for the job.
 A period of five years and three months was allowed for the completion of all related works.